Types of qualifications

 PhDs are offered in a wide range of subjects at the University of Canterbury.

-Before applying for a PhD, it is important that applicants contact academic staff to ensure that the University has expertise in their intended area of research.
+Before applying for a PhD, it is important that applicants contact potential supervisors to ensure that the University has expertise in their intended area of research.

 To find out more about the research interests of staff search UC SPARK.
 UC SPARK provides information about individual researchers, the projects they are working on, the research groups they belong to, the specialist equipment that they use for research and their affiliations.